Research Methods in Kinesiology

-Writing Help: this Leddy Library web page gives access to citation style guides (including APA); sources for writing help; and tools for managing references (RefWorks and Zotero).
-You can also use RefWorks and Zotero to put your paper into APA style.
+Writing Help: this Leddy Library web page has information about the Writing Support Desk which is on the main floor of the Main Building of the library.
+This web page also gives access to citation style guides (including APA) and to Zotero, which is a tool for managing references.
+You can also use Zotero to put your paper into APA style.
 With many of the databases, you can save your citations directly into APA format; however, they may not always be accurate so always check your references.

 FINDING JOURNAL ARTICLES